dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 SoundFonts.
 As mentioned, GeneralUser GS and Creative 4GMGSMT are the closest in terms of overall balance and character, the rest are rather hit-and-miss.
 My advice: just pick one that gives you good overall results and stick with it.
-It's best to do this in your primary config, then you never need to think about it again.
+It's best to do this in your primary config; then, you never need to think about it again.

 Further comparison recordings can be found on [our wiki](https://github.com/dosbox-staging/dosbox-staging/wiki/MIDI#comparison-recordings).